How Much Should You Pay for a DUI Attorney? 2025 Pricing Guide

 • Attorneys guaranteeing specific outcomes

-• Extremely low fees ($500-$1,000) without explanation
+• Extremely low fees without a clear explanation of scope and experience.

 • Pressure to hire immediately without consultation